cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 * The destination group is the points on Curve25519, with curve parameters as specified in {{RFC7748}} (Section 4.1).
-* HashToBase is defined as {{#hashtobase}} with the hash function defined as SHA-512 as specified in [RFC6234], and p set to the prime field used in Curve25519 (2^255 - 19).
+* HashToBase is defined as {#hashtobase} with the hash function defined as SHA-512 as specified in {{RFC6234}}, and p set to the prime field used in Curve25519 (2^255 - 19).
 * HashToCurve is defined to be {#elligator2} with the curve function defined to be the Montgomery form of Curve25519 (y^2 = x^3 + 486662x^2 + x).